AustrianTradingMachine/aws-cdk-python-dockerfile/README.md

 - Docker installed on your local machine.
 - A copy of this repository.
-- DevContainer Extension installed (If you use the Dockerfile in DevContainer)
+- DevContainer Extension installed (If you use the Dockerfile in Microsoft DevContainer)
--

 ### Direct usage

 #### Building the Docker Image